solid-gadgets/solid-gadgets/apps/docs/README.md

-## @solid-ui/docs
+## @solid-gadgets/docs

-Documentation website of the Solid UI component library.
+Documentation website of the Solid gadget component library.